Pinterest Hidden Image

 Ingredient Notes

-• Raw Cacao Butter - The main ingredient for homemade white chocolate, is the fat derived from the cacao bean.
+• Raw Cacao Butter: The main ingredient for homemade white chocolate, is the fat derived from the cocoa bean.
+Make sure you buy food-grade cocoa!

-• Coconut Butter - This is sometimes labeled as "raw coconut" or "coconut manna" and usually comes in a jar.
-It's practically the same as creamed coconut, which comes in block form and can be found in the Asian section of most large supermarkets.
-You can very easily make your own raw coconut butter from scratch at home.
-All you need is raw coconut flakes, a food processor, and a little bit of patience!
+• Coconut Butter: This is sometimes labeled as "raw coconut" or "coconut manna" and usually comes in a jar.
+It's practically the same as creamed coconut, which comes in block form and can be found in the Asian section of most supermarkets.
+You can easily make your own coconut butter from scratch at home.

-• Cashew Butter - This adds creaminess, and depth of flavor, and prevents the chocolate from setting too hard.
-It also gives a lovely slight nutty flavor to your non-dairy white chocolate.
+• Cashew Butter: Adds depth of flavor and a creamy taste, and prevents the chocolate from setting too hard.
+It also gives a lovely slight nutty flavor to non-dairy chocolate.

-• Powdered Sugar - It's important to use powdered sugar (icing sugar if you're on this side of the pond) for this recipe as you want to avoid ending up with a gritty texture.
+• Powdered Sugar: It's important to use powdered sugar for this recipe for a smooth texture.

-• Vanilla - The best way to add vanilla to this recipe is with a vanilla pod or vanilla powder.
-I don't recommend adding vanilla extract as this adds unwanted liquid to the recipe.
+• Vanilla: The best way to add vanilla to chocolate is with a vanilla pod or vanilla powder.
+I don't recommend adding vanilla extract as this adds unwanted liquid.
 Plus, real vanilla will also give you those lovely vanilla specs!

-• Sea salt - I highly recommend this as it helps to balance out the sweetness and enhance the flavor of your dairy-free white chocolate.
+• Sea Salt: I highly recommend this as it helps balance out the sweetness and enhances the flavor of your dairy-free white chocolate.

 Pin